pradhan0nly/pradhan0nly.github.io/_pages/hobbies.md

 layout: page
 permalink: /hobbies/
 title: hobbies
-description: A glimpse into my favorite activities outside research.
+description: A glimpse into some of my hobbies (activities I want to spend more time in but do not get the time) outside research.
 nav: true
 nav_order: 4
 ---

-### Hobbies and Activities

-Other than my research activities, some of my hobbies (activities I want to spend more time in but do not get the time) are:

 - **Martial arts**: I trained in Taekwondo during college, inspired by Power Rangers.
 Yes, I have been kicked in the head.
 I have also tried some parkour out when I was in San Jose for three months.